-Understanding your emotional intelligence and being able to read others is the x-factor to success.
+Understanding your emotional intelligence and reading others is the x-factor to success.

 But what if you didn’t even know it exists?
-Up until last year I would be lying if I said otherwise.
-A successful project manager, I was busily working away with my PMP in one hand and my copy of Microsoft Project in the other.
-Projects were on time and within budget and the people did not seem to be the problem.
+Up until last year, I would be lying if I said otherwise.
+As a successful project manager, I was busily working away with my PMP in one hand and my copy of Microsoft Project in the other.
+Projects were on time and within budget, and the people did not seem to be the problem.

 Or were they?
 Or was I?

-I had a friend return from the U.S and mention his level of EI.
-I thought he had applied to Enterprise Ireland and my first question was “How much did you get?”!
-I soon realised the error of my ways and did my homework.
+I had a friend return from the U.S. and mention his level of EI.
+I presumed he had applied to Enterprise Ireland, and my first question was “How much did you get?”!
+Soon I realised the error of my ways and did my homework.

 Essentially, emotional intelligence (EI) is about knowing oneself and possessing good social skills.
 But what exactly are these skills and pre-requisites for a high EI?
 Some people are lucky enough to be born with them, gifted in true ‘sleeping-beauty’ style, enveloped by their family’s support and structure.

-But those blessed with emotional intelligence go beyond good manners and extend to kind words, thoughtful gestures and heart-felt enquiries.
-They possess that ‘likability’ factor and breed success wherever they go.
+But those blessed with emotional intelligence go beyond proper manners and extend to kind words, thoughtful gestures and heart-felt enquiries.
+They possess a ‘likeability’ factor and breed success wherever they go.

-Daniel Goleman wrote a book in 1995 which broke new ground, from psychologists to businesses, everyone listened and realised there was something to it.
-High in demand and now held with a higher regard than IQ, Emotional Intelligence is not just expected but evaluated, searched for and cultivated in employees, potential partners and offspring.
+Daniel Goleman wrote a book in 1995 which broke new ground.
+From psychologists to businesses, everyone listened and realised there was something to it.
+High in demand and now held with a higher regard than IQ, emotional intelligence is not only expected, but evaluated, searched for and cultivated in employees, potential partners and offspring.

 But what’s most intriguing about this intelligence is that it’s free to all.
-Readily accessible, within one’s reach and of real value to each and every one of us.
+Readily accessible, within one’s reach, and of real value to each of us.
 There is no need for extra grinds, private tuition fees, high points or any of the above to secure high attainment rates.
-It’s not who you know but what you know about yourself and others.
+It’s not who you know, but what you know about yourself and others.

-All the same it was a highly-paid consultant who introduced me to the themes and concepts.
+All the same, it was a highly-paid consultant who introduced me to the themes and concepts.
 Or at least they charged a half-day rate and recommended the reading list, and I have taken it from there.
-But this possibly just confirms how important and beneficial it is to businesses and society at large.
-Schools are beginning to recognise its value and trying to raise awareness and status within education policy and through teaching methodologies.
+But this possibly just confirms how important and beneficial it is to businesses and society.
+Schools are beginning to recognise its value and seek to raise awareness and status within education policy and through teaching methodologies.

 - Self-awareness or managing our emotions;